amanjain200/AI-Calling-Agent/README.md

    - The solution is designed as a web-based agent and does not currently integrate with phone systems.
 3. **Speech-to-Text (STT) Capabilities**:
    - While the browser Web Speech API provides decent STT performance, more advanced STT systems are required for deployment in phone-based agents to ensure better accuracy and versatility.
+4. **API Errors**:
+   - The Smallest.ai TTS API occasionally encounters errors that cannot be consistently handled due to incomplete or insufficient documentation of the API, affecting reliability in some scenarios.

 #### **Future Enhancements**
 1. **Full Integration with Phone Agents**: